Canon 5D vs 5D Mark III

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 230k dots).

 - Faster burst: Shoots at higher frequency (6 vs 3 flaps/sec) to capture the decisive moment.

 - Longer lasting: Gets more shots (950 versus 400) out of a single battery charge.

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More modern: Reflects 6 years and 6 months of technical progress since the 5D launch.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 5D or the 5D Mark III handle or perform in practice.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 5D and the 5D Mark III in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

-The review scores listed above should be treated with care, though.
+Care should be taken when interpreting the review scores above, though.
 The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 Also, please note that some of the review sites have changed their methodology and reporting over time.